Cognitive Dissonance: Exploring the Psychological Barriers to Change and Our Relationship with Food

 - Understanding that exercise needs to be balanced and shouldn’t become obsessive, but pushing ourselves to the limit.

-- Knowing that exercise has so many benefits to our mental health and that one way to incorporate it in a healthy way is to unlink it from weight or body outcomes, and still our only motivation to exercise is changing our body size.
+- Knowing that exercise has so many benefits to our mental health and that one way to incorporate it in a healthy way is to unlink it from weight outcomes, and still our only motivation to exercise is changing our body size.

 If any of these discrepancies between our values, belief systems and attitudes and our behavior causes internal unease, we are experiencing cognitive dissonance.